How to uninstall the Wacom driver from your Mac

 - Choose Reset.

 - Press the Reset button at the bottom of the window.

-The Wacom driver will now be reset and all its preferences and settings will be gone.
-When you next run it, you’ll have to set it up and choose your preferences for the buttons and pressure sensitivity.
+The Wacom driver will now be reset, and all its preferences and settings will be gone.
+You’ll have to set it up and choose your preferences for the buttons and pressure sensitivity when you next run it.
 However, it should run smoothly and not cause problems for your Mac.

 As you can see, it’s straightforward to uninstall the Wacom driver from your Mac, especially if you use CleanMyMac X. However, it’s worth considering resetting it instead of uninstalling it completely — that way, you won’t have to re-download and install it again if you need to use it.
 You can do that with CleanMyMac X too.